Multi-GPU MBE(3)-OSV-MP2 for Performant Large-Scale ab initio Calculations: Results

 Figure~\ref{fig:vs_rimp2} compares the single-GPU performance of RI-MP2 timings in \texttt{ByteQC}\cite{guo2025byteqc} and \texttt{EXESS}\cite{snowdon2024efficient} with the current MBE(3)-OSV-MP2 GPU implementation on water clusters using cc-pVDZ/cc-pVDZ-RIFit basis sets.
-The MBE(3)-OSV-MP2 energies are sufficiently accurate, e.g., recovering 99.97\% of the RI-MP2 correlation energy for (H$_2$O)$_{32}$ as shown in see Table S1, and therefore such timing comparison is reasonable.
-Overall, the MBE(3)-OSV-MP2 significantly outperforms RI-MP2 due to both low-scaling algorithm and GPU parallelism which systematically exploit the locality in LMOs, OSVs and sparse fitting AOs.
+Overall, the MBE(3)-OSV-MP2 significantly outperforms RI-MP2 due to both the low-scaling algorithm and GPU parallelism, which systematically exploit the locality in LMOs, OSVs, and sparse fitting AOs.
 Compared to \texttt{ByteQC}'s RI-MP2, the MBE(3)-OSV-MP2 calculation achieves 2.6$\times$, 13.1$\times$ and 40.3$\times$ accelerations for (H$_2$O)$_{40}$, (H$_2$O)$_{80}$ and (H$_2$O)$_{128}$, respectively.
 Even CPU I/O and host–device transfer costs are excluded from the \texttt{EXESS}'s RI-MP2 timings, the MBE(3)-OSV-MP2 is only slightly slower for (H$_2$O)$_{40}$, but yields 4.6$\times$ and 17.6$\times$ folds of acceleration for (H$_2$O)$_{80}$ and (H$_2$O)$_{128}$, respectively.
-This indicates a substantially better GPU-based speedup scalability of MBE(3)-OSV-MP2 compared to canonical RI-MP2.
-Moreover, the on the fly regeneration of $\mathbf{\Gamma}_{i}$ in MBE(3)-OSV-MP2 avoids $N_{\text{occ}}(N_{\text{ao}}+N_{\text{vir}})N_{\text{aux}}$ storage and $N_{\text{occ}}(N_{\text{occ}}+1)N_{\text{vir}}N_{\text{aux}}$ data movement that plague the canonical RI-MP2 GPU calculation for large molecules.
+The greater acceleration of MBE(3)-OSV-MP2 relative to RI-MP2 for larger systems originates from its dramatically improved scaling, which drops from the formal $\mathcal{O}(N^{5})$ complexity for RI-MP2 to an empirical sub-quadratic scaling.
+Moreover, the on-the-fly regeneration of $\mathbf{\Gamma}_{i}$ in MBE(3)-OSV-MP2 avoids $N_{\text{occ}}(N_{\text{ao}}+N_{\text{vir}})N_{\text{aux}}$ storage and $N_{\text{occ}}(N_{\text{occ}}+1)N_{\text{vir}}N_{\text{aux}}$ data movement that plague the canonical RI-MP2 GPU calculation for large molecules.
 This used to be an important bottleneck that limited disk I/O and host–device data transfers arising from low-bandwidth operations, which are now significantly alleviated in the present GPU algorithm.